zerospiel/docs/docs/admin-hosted-control-planes.md

     KUBECONFIG=kubeconfig make dev-templates
     ```

-3. Mark Infrastructure as Ready:
+3. Mark the Infrastructure as Ready:

     To scale up the `MachineDeployment`, manually mark the infrastructure as ready:
     ```shell